metal3-io/metal3-io.github.io/_posts/2020-07-06-IP_address_manager.md

   gateway: 192.168.0.1
 ```

-After this allocation, the `IPPool` will be looking like :
+After this allocation, the `IPPool` will be looking like this:

 ```yaml
 apiVersion: ipam.metal3.io/v1alpha1